ThinkDataEd/curriculum/docs/unit2/lesson9.md

     <img src="../../img/20919.png" />

     The Script will be stored in the files tab.
-To run each function individually, place your cursor on the line and hit the Run button.
-To run multiple lines of code at once, highlight them and hit Run.
+To run each function individually, place your cursor on the line and click the Run button.
+To run multiple lines of code at once, highlight them and click Run.

 20. Allow the students to access their school computers now to start creating their own simulations in an RScript using die B. Students can pair up, if needed.
 Have them begin by asking RStudio to